 However, it’s just recently that scientific data links extended periods of sitting with non-alcoholic fatty liver disease (NAFLD).
 Learn how Clinical LiverSupport™ can help reduce fat accumulation in your liver.

 The accumulation of fat in the liver that is not due to drinking alcohol, NAFLD is estimated to impact between 25 and 30 percent of American adults – many of whom are unaware they have this problem.
 If not stopped early in the disease process, a fatty liver can progressively damage the liver.
 Eventually, an NAFLD-damaged liver can worsen into cirrhosis, liver cancer or liver failure.
 Thus, identifying how to prevent, stop and reverse fat accumulation in the liver has become crucial for preserving public health.
 There is currently no FDA-approved medication to treat fatty liver disease.
-Learn about UltraNourish™, a superfood shake with 1,950 mg of liver support nutrients, that can help reduce fat accumulation in your liver.

 In a study published in a September 2015 edition of the Journal of Hepatology, Korean researchers reported that too many hours spent sitting increases the risk of developing NAFLD.
 Many people assume that a trip to the gym or morning run will offset their ten hours of daily sitting.
 However, this study casts doubt on this common belief.
 After studying nearly 140,000 people, researchers found that: